SilverBright/SilverBright.github.io/_posts/2019-04-03-understanding_hoisting_scope_and_variables.markdown

 **const**

-Const values cannot be re-assigned once they are defined.
-Because of this, every const declaration must be initialized at the time of declaration.
+`const` values cannot be re-assigned once they are defined.
+Because of this, every `const` declaration must be initialized at the time of declaration.

 ```
 const kitty = "Luke Skywhisker";  // valid